Toftlund: Brundtland City

 In 1990, Toftlund started an EU-supported project on energy efficiency in partnership with the German town Bredstedt in the border state of Schleswig-Holstein.
 Toftlund was declared Denmark's first Brundtland city by the Brundtland Commission.

 The Brundtland Center was built with the funds.
 Located at the southern end of the town, the center housed several different companies dedicated to producing energy efficient products.

 Development Plan Toftlund

 In 2018, Tønder Municipality approved 17 million Danish kroner for a renewal project for the city of Toftlund.
 The plans are to be developed together with the various organizations within Toftlund, with the aim being to make Toftlund a more desirable place to live and raise a family.
 The former city council was disbanded and replaced with a new council with representatives from the various segments of society.
 The entire project is set for completion by 2030.

 Street Art

 In 2022, the local board of development decided to launch a public works project focusing on street art.
-The first two artists to create works for Toftlund were Andreas Welin and Cinta Vidal.